Privacy Policy

 When it is no longer necessary to keep your personal data for any of the reasons described above we will delete it.

-Under the GDPR you, as an individual, have certain rights in relation to your personal data.
-In addition to the right to be informed about the personal data we hold and the use we make of it (as described in this Privacy Notice) you are also entitled to:
+You have certain rights in relation to your personal data.
+In addition to the right to be informed about the personal data we hold and the use we make of it (as described in this Privacy Policy) you are also entitled within certain parameters to:

 • Access the personal data we hold